 Use a wall

-Now these are only tips and things that helped me personally to get more comfortable and flexible so take it at your own pace and only push it as far as you feel comfortable.
+These are only tips and things that helped me personally to get more comfortable and flexible, so take it at your own pace and only push it as far as you feel comfortable.
 Even if you’re not directly working on your straddles these are good things to be working on as they’ll definitely help you with your pole and aerial silks.

 Keep going amazing warriors!